Polaris: GSA's New Small Business IT Contract

 Evaluation Factors for the Polaris Contract

 If you are a GSA contractor who is registered as a small business, especially as a HUBZone and Women-Owned Small Business, you are eligible to pursue this opportunity.

 Whenever you respond to a government solicitation you must pay close attention to what GSA is asking for.
 You need to not only make sure you are competitive enough to enter, but you should also ensure you are very thorough in your response and follow directions exactly.
 It's not all about having the cheapest or flashiest solutions.
 It's about your experience as a company and what value you can offer the government.

 The awardees for the Polaris contract will not be selected based off the lowest price or trade-off but will be chosen for the best value.
 This will be determined by several factors including:

 - Self-scoring worksheet

 - Past Performance

 - Cybersecurity and Supply Chain Risk Management

-The draft includes a detailed description of each factor and a mock-up of the point-value scoring sheet if you need more information.
+The Polaris RFP includes a detailed description of each factor and a mock-up of the point-value scoring sheet if you need more information.

 Polaris is a huge opportunity for GSA small business contractors.
 If your company offers IT services, services-based solutions, or is on the cutting edge of emerging technology, you should consider pursuing this contract.
 Once awarded, Polaris contractors will be part of an elite group that the government will go to for their IT services needs.